Dart-Code/Website/index.md

 ## Installation

 You must have [the VS Code Editor](https://code.visualstudio.com/) in order to install Dart Code.
 Click the buttons below to open the extension pages in VS Code.
+Installing the Flutter extension automatically installs the Dart extension.

 <div class="buttons">
 	<a href="vscode:extension/Dart-Code.dart-code" class="download-box">